This post is also available in: Français

 To make the glaze

-Sift the flour, baking powder, and spices.
+- Sift the flour, baking soda, and spices.
 Pour over the hot liquid while whisking to obtain a smooth batter.
 Leave for 1 hour in the refrigerator (*).

-Allow the nonnettes to cool in the ramekins for 15 minutes before to unmold them.
+- Allow the nonnettes to cool in the ramekins for 15 minutes before unmolding them.

 Prepare the glaze: